nav-icons nav-icons

 Author: Brett Heino

-Brett Heino is a Lecturer in the University Technology of Sydney (UTS) Faculty of Law.
-His research interests include the political economy of law (with a focus on labour law), the structure of post-World War II Australian capitalism and regulation theory
+Brett Heino is a Senior Lecturer in the University Technology of Sydney (UTS) Faculty of Law.
+His research interests include literary geography, the political economy of law (with a focus on labour law) and the legal and spatial structure of post-World War II Australian capitalism.

 Related Posts